digitaltrails/ddcutil-service/README.md

 **ddcutil**.
 The service's client interface is now quite stable, but there may be some additions or tweaks if new requirements are discovered.

-The service is written in C.  It has very few dependencies (glib and libddcutil) and is consequently quite easy to build.
+The service is written in C.  It has very few dependencies (glib-2 and libddcutil) and is consequently quite easy to build.
 Once built, running the executable should make a ddcutil service available on the D-Bus Session-Bus.